MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

    b.
 Only customers predicted to buying products in the next week( 7 days) must be placed in the mongo database.

    Scripts are placed in root folder, namely:

    Dockerfile.test, requirements.txt,

-   The main script is placed the app folder, namely: predict_next_order_date.py
+   The main script is placed under the app folder, namely:

+   predict_next_order_date.py

    Scripts for testing are placed in this order:

    Dockerfile.test is in the root folder.

-   testing scripts are placed in the tests folder, namely: conftest.py, test_data_quality.py, test_integration.py, test_performance.py, test_schema.py
+   Testing scripts are placed in the tests folder, namely:

+   conftest.py, test_data_quality.py, test_integration.py, test_performance.py, test_schema.py

 7. Explain under which conditions you would use MySQL and Mongo?

    MySQL: I would use MySQL because I’m working with structured, relational data that follows a well-defined schema.
 MySQL is ideal for handling normalized data with clear relationships (e.g., foreign keys) and is well-suited for operations like joins, aggregations, and complex queries.
 It also ensures data integrity through ACID compliance, which is important when working with transactional data such as customer orders and purchase history.